lhehnke/serial-killers/README.md

 * scraping a Wikipedia table containing information on US serial killers
 * wrangling scraped data
-* scraping a Wikipedia table containing US states and extracting information on the killers' location from strings
+* scraping a Wikipedia table containing US states and extracting information on the killers' locations from strings
 * predicting the killers' sex based on their given names using *gender* and *genderdata*
 * scraping a Wikipedia table containing causes of death and extracting information on the killers' causes of death from strings
 * visualizing the killers' causes of death, number of victims, and sex with *ggplot2*